 Fees and Expenses.
 The Board considered the Fund's investment management fee schedule, operating expenses and total expense ratios, and comparative information provided by Broadridge Financial Solutions, Inc. ("Broadridge") and the Fee Consultant regarding investment management fee rates paid to other investment advisors by similar funds (1st quartile being the most favorable and 4th quartile being the least favorable).
-With respect to management fees paid to other investment advisors by similar funds, the Board noted that the contractual fee rates paid by the Fund, which include a 0.097% fee paid to DIMA under the Fund's administrative services agreement, were lower than the median of the applicable Broadridge peer group (based on Broadridge data provided as of December 31, 2021).
-Based on Broadridge data provided as of December 31, 2021, the Board noted that the Fund's total (net) operating expenses (excluding 12b-1 fees and/or shareholder administration fees, if applicable) were lower than the median of the applicable Broadridge expense universe (less any applicable 12b-1 fees) for the following share classes: DWS Government Cash Institutional Shares (2nd quartile).
-Government Cash Managed Shares (2nd quartile), DWS Government & Agency Money Fund shares (2nd quartile) and Service Shares (2nd quartile).
+With respect to management fees paid to other investment advisors by similar funds, the Board noted that the contractual fee rates paid by the Fund, which include a 0.097% fee paid to DIMA under the Fund's administrative services agreement, were lower than the median (1st quartile) of the applicable Broadridge peer group (based on Broadridge data provided as of December 31, 2021).
+Based on Broadridge data provided as of December 31, 2021, the Board noted that the Fund's total (net) operating expenses (excluding 12b-1 fees and/or shareholder administration fees, if applicable) were lower than the median of the applicable Broadridge expense universe (less any applicable 12b-1 fees) for the following share classes: Service Shares (2nd quartile), DWS Tax-Exempt Cash Premier Shares (2nd quartile).
+Tax-Free Investment Class shares (2nd quartile), Tax-Exempt Cash Managed Shares (2nd quartile).
+DWS Tax-Exempt Money Fund shares (2nd quartile) and DWS Tax-Free Money Fund Class S shares (2nd quartile).
 The Board noted the expense limitations agreed to by DIMA.
 The Board also noted the voluntary fee waivers implemented by DIMA from time to time in recent years to ensure the Fund maintained a positive yield.
-The Board considered the Fund's management fee rate as compared to fees charged by DIMA to comparable DWS U.S. registered funds ("DWS Funds") and considered differences between the Fund and the comparable DWS Funds.
+The Board considered the Fund's management fee rate as compared to fees charged by DIMA to comparable DWS U.S. registered funds ("DWS Funds"), noting that DIMA indicated that it does not provide services to any other comparable DWS Funds.
 The information requested by the Board as part of its review of fees and expenses also included information about institutional accounts (including any sub-advised funds and accounts) and funds offered primarily to European investors ("DWS Europe Funds") managed by DWS Group.
 The Board noted that DIMA indicated that DWS Group does not manage any institutional accounts or DWS Europe Funds comparable to the Fund.